communitiesuk/funding-service-design-authenticator/README.md

 ## Pretty Print Config

-To print config as a table when runnin flask app, run the following in your terminal:
+To print config as a table when running `flask app`, run the following in your terminal:

     export PRETTY_PRINT=True